einaudi/EL14-rotational-stage-controller/README.md

 * max - angle to be set as `angle_max`

 ### `calibration_min_max`
 Turns on the calibration of `angle_min` and `angle_max` procedure.
 The stage goes to 0 deg absolute position and starts to rotate by 1 deg up to 120 deg (in this range it should cover polarizer/half-waveplate range of intensity change).
 At each position a measurement of light intensity is taken - photodiode must be connected.
 New values of `angle_min` and `angle_max` are calculated where the intensity is minimal and maximal respectively.
-If the angular range of calibration is to broad it needs to be changed as the procedure may detect two minimas/maximas and not acquire the following angles correctly.
+If the angular range of calibration is too broad it needs to be changed as the procedure may detect two minimas/maximas and not acquire the following angles correctly.

 ### `set_calibration_ranges`
 Set the ranges of angles for which the calibration is done.
 Values are stored in non-volatile memory and will be remembered after power-down.